brntb/Bulls-And-Cows/README.md

 # HyperSkill-Bulls-And-Cows
-# Stage 5/7
+# Stage 6/7
 # Description

-The algorithm suggested for generating the secret code in the previous stage was really a “reinvention of the wheel”.
-Java already has the tools for generating random numbers!
-Research some common pseudo-random generation methods such as Math.random() and other methods from the Random class.
-Choose the method you like and use it to rewrite the secret code generation.

-Nothing else is supposed to change at this stage: the program asks for the length, generates a secret code, and then receives and grades the attempts until the code is guessed.
-Your task here is to rewrite the code generator without breaking the existing code.
-Objective

-In this stage, rewrite the secret code generator using a suitable Java method.
+Some players need a challenge, so let's make the secret code in the game harder to guess.
+Add support for more than 10 symbols by adding letters.
+Now, the secret code can contain the numbers 0-9 and the lowercase Latin characters a-z.
+The new maximum length for the code is 36.
+Note that the length of the secret word may not match the number of possible characters in the secret code, so you should request t input twice: once for the secret code length and once for the number of possible characters.

+Also, since a secret code is not a number anymore, the symbol 0 should be allowed as the first character in a secret code.
+Objectives

+In this step, your program should:

+    Ask for the length of the secret code.
+    Ask for the range of possible characters in the secret code.
+    Generate a secret code using numbers and characters.
+This time, you should also print the secret code using * characters and print which characters were used to generate the secret code.
+    Function as a fully playable game.

 Example

 The greater-than symbol followed by a space > represents the user input.
 Note that it's not part of the input.

-Please, enter the secret code's length:
+Input the length of the secret code:
 > 4 <br>
+Input the number of possible symbols in the code:<br>
+> 16<br>
+The secret is prepared: **** (0-9, a-f).<br>
-Okay, let's start a game! <br>
+Okay, let's start a game!<br>
-Turn 1: <br>
+Turn 1:<br>
-> 1234 <br>
+> 1a34<br>
 Grade: 1 bull and 1 cow <br>
-Turn 2: <br>
+Turn 2:<br>
-> 7354 <br>
+> b354<br>
-Grade: 2 bulls and 1 cow <br>
+Grade: 2 bulls and 1 cow<br>
-Turn 3: <br>
+Turn 3:<br>
-> 9374 <br>
+> 93b4<br>
-Grade: 4 bulls <br>
+Grade: 4 bulls<br>
 Congratulations!
-You guessed the secret code.
+You guessed the secret code.<br>